risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-sink.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-sink/" />
 </head>

-Use the `ALTER SINK` command to do the following operations on a sink：
+Use the `ALTER SINK` command to do the following operations on a sink:

 + change the owner
 + change the schema